-Given the constant churn of human capital through organizations depicted above, think about the systemic impact of transitions in terms of the number of people hired from outside and those taking up new roles internally.
-How big a deal is it to you that they do well, that they accelerate their transitions, that they come up to speed and start having an impact right away?
-Doing this mental exercise, says Michael, is a good place to start.
+Given the constant churn of human capital through organizations depicted above, Michael urges us to think about the systemic impact of transitions in terms of the number of people hired from outside and those taking up new roles internally.
+How big a deal is it to you that they do well; that they accelerate their transitions; that they come up to speed and start having an impact right away?
+Doing this mental exercise is a good place to start.

 Top two reasons why onboarding fails